Superstar Racing Experience

-Superstar Racing Experience (SRX), officially known as the Camping World SRX Series, is an American stock car racing series founded by Tony Stewart, Ray Evernham, Sandy Montag and George Pyne.
-The formation of the series was announced on July 13, 2020, and debuted on June 12, 2021, televised on CBS.
+Superstar Racing Experience (SRX), officially known as the Camping World SRX Series, was an American stock car racing series founded by Tony Stewart, Ray Evernham, Sandy Montag and George Pyne.
+The formation of the series was announced on July 13, 2020, and debuted on June 12, 2021, televised on CBS on Saturday nights.

-On January 31, 2022, the series was renewed for a second season that premiered on June 18, 2022.
-It's 3rd season is set to air on July 13th, 2023 on ESPN.

 History

 On July 13, 2020, it was reported that SRX was in preparation for a 2021 debut season.
-The series' founders included former NASCAR driver and current team owner Tony Stewart, former NASCAR team owner and crew chief Ray Evernham as well as former NASCAR executive George Pyne and sports agent Sandy Montag.
+The series' founders included former NASCAR driver and former team owner Tony Stewart, former NASCAR team owner and crew chief Ray Evernham as well as former NASCAR executive George Pyne and sports agent Sandy Montag.
 Initially, series management was split between New York City and Charlotte, North Carolina.

 Camping World acquired the naming rights to the series on June 1, 2021, dubbing it the Camping World SRX Series.

 On January 20, 2022, Don Hawk was named CEO of SRX.
 On March 30, Evernham announced via Twitter that he was no longer in charge of SRX, but has kept his role as an investor of the sport.
+The second season began on June 18 with races on Saturday nights.
+Its third season aired on July 13, 2023, on ESPN with the series moving races to Thursday nights.

+On January 11, 2024, with 5 of 6 races scheduled, it was announced that the 2024 season was postponed due to market factors.
+Evernham later stated in an interview with Forbes that the poor television ratings for the third season was the primary market factor for the cancellation of the series.

+On March 22, 2024, the Skip Barber Racing School announced that it had acquired the series and attempted to form a plan for a 2024 season.
+The sale was reported to have fallen through in August, resulting in SRX management filing a lawsuit.
+The series' fleet of cars was purchased by GMS Race Cars (related to GMS Racing) in September 2025.

 Championship

-SRX draws direct contrast from NASCAR when aiming for shorter races at shorter tracks, and also with the random pairing of driver and crew chief for each race.
+SRX drew direct contrast from NASCAR when aiming for shorter races at shorter tracks, and also with the random pairing of driver and crew chief for each race.
 Founder Tony Stewart compared it to IROC by comparing the aspects of identical cars and an all-star cast of drivers.

 Cars

 SRX cars were completely designed by founder Ray Evernham and were in concept stage when the series was founded in July 2020.
-Teaser photos of the car showed it has a high rear spoiler and is said to have high horsepower and low downforce.
+Teaser photos of the car showed it had a high rear spoiler and is said to have high horsepower and low downforce.
 Fury Race Cars serves as the cars' chassis designer and builder.
-The cars use naturally aspirated Ilmor V8 396 cui engines, which are primarily featured in the ARCA Menards Series, with components from Edelbrock, while brakes are provided by Performance Friction Corporation (PFC).
+The cars used naturally aspirated Ilmor V8 396 cui engines, which are primarily featured in the ARCA Menards Series, with components from Edelbrock, while brakes were provided by Performance Friction Corporation (PFC).

-Drivers receive their cars before each race via random draw.
-A driver's car retains its color for the full season for easy identification.
+Drivers received their cars before each race via random draw.
+A driver's car retained its color for the full season for easy identification.